MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 ## Synopsis

+The Unified Bed Leveling (UBL) system provides advanced mesh-based bed compensation with extensive user control.
+Before proceeding, ensure your setup meets the following requirements.

+### Requirements for LCD Display and Z-Probe

-Currently an LCD display with a rotary encoder is recommended.
-Note that the MKS TFT 2.8 and 3.2 *do not* actually fulfill the LCD requirements.
-The main documentation below assumes that a conforming LCD and a Z-probe are present.
+Currently, an LCD display with a rotary encoder is recommended.
+Note that the MKS TFT 2.8 and 3.2 *do not* fulfill the LCD requirements.
+The main documentation below assumes that both a conforming LCD and a Z-probe are present.
 See [the no-lcd addendum](#ubl-without-an-lcd) for information on using UBL without a display, and [the no-Z-probe addendum](#ubl-without-a-z-probe) to get UBL working without a Z-probe installed.
-Note that operation without an LCD is still work-in-progress, and subject to change.
+Note that operation without an LCD is still work-in-progress and subject to change.

+### Program Space Considerations

 UBL is a superset of previous automatic leveling systems, but it does not necessarily supersede them in all cases.
-Its goal is to allow the best features of the previous leveling schemes to be used together and combined, as well as providing a richer set of commands and feedback for the user.
-However, this functionality comes at a cost of program space.
-Compared to bilinear leveling, for example, the difference might be 50 kB for UBL vs. 5 kB for bilinear -- and for an equally precise mesh the printed results could be quite similar.
-With that said, the cost in program space is likely only a concern for more resource constrained parts like the 128k ATMegas.
+Its goal is to combine the best features of previous leveling schemes while providing a richer set of commands and user feedback.
+However, this functionality comes at a cost: compared to bilinear leveling, for example, UBL may require approximately 50 kB versus 5 kB for bilinear leveling.
+While an equally precise mesh could yield similar printed results, the program space cost is likely only a concern on more resource-constrained microcontrollers like the 128k ATMegas.

+### Printer Condition

-The printer must be already fully functional and tested, with a well-constrained movement system.
+The printer must be fully functional and tested, with a well-constrained movement system.
 The more physically level and straight the bed is, the better your results will be.
-See `Configuration.h` and `Configuration_adv.h` for all of UBL's settings.
+Refer to `Configuration.h` and `Configuration_adv.h` for all of UBL's settings.

+### Baseline Calibration

-You should be able to successfully print a small object at the center of the bed with bed leveling turned off.
-It's very important to verify that your `Configuration.h` settings make this possible before trying to bring up UBL.
-Most problems bringing up the UBL Bed Leveling system occur when this step has been ignored.
-Please pay particular attention to your `Z_PROBE_OFFSET_FROM_EXTRUDER` value.
-Usually it's best to home the Z-Axis in the center of the bed.
-But wherever you decide to home, the Z value reported on the LCD (or with [`M114`](/docs/gcode/M114.html)) should be _very_ close to 0.0 mm when the nozzle is just touching the bed.
-Failure to calibrate `Z_PROBE_OFFSET_FROM_EXTRUDER` properly will result in dimensional errors in your printed parts.
+You should be able to successfully print a small object at the center of the bed with bed leveling turned off before attempting to configure UBL.
+It is critical to verify that your `Configuration.h` settings make this possible, as most problems when bringing up the UBL system occur when this step has been ignored.
+Pay particular attention to your `NOZZLE_TO_PROBE_OFFSET` value.
+Usually it's best to home the Z-Axis in the center of the bed, though wherever you decide to home, the Z value reported on the LCD (or with [`M114`](/docs/gcode/M114.html)) should be _very_ close to 0.0 mm when the nozzle is just touching the bed.
+Failure to calibrate `NOZZLE_TO_PROBE_OFFSET` properly will result in dimensional errors in your printed parts.

 The following command sequences can then be used as a quick-start guide to home, level, and fine-tune the results.
 These commands are for a 'normal' setup; see the relevant [addenda](#addenda) for concerns and G-code sequences related to setups without an LCD or Z-probe.